cmtonkinson/paste-logistic-settings-continued/README.md

 # Mod Portal Description
-Before we get started: all credit to Ezza for the amazing Paste Logistic Settings mod.
-Unfortunately, it looks like that's not going to be updated for 2.0, so I'm keeping it alive (at least for now).
+A huge thanks to Ezza for the original Paste Logistic Settings mod.
+This is a spiritual successor to that.

 ---